NutriGuild/EATWELL/README.md

 ______________________________________________________________________
 <h3 id="conclusion"><b>💬 Conclusion</b></h3>

        We believe that **PROJECT “EATWELL”** will be a great help to improve nutritional intake, enhanced weight management, simplified meal planning, increased awareness of dietary habits,  greater adherence to dietary goals, improved health outcomes and enhanced user experience.
 ______________________________________________________________________
 <h3 align="center">
 It is a pleasure to have the opportunity to share our project ideas with you.
 We are hopeful that our proposal will meet your expectations, and we thank you for considering it. <br>
   EATWELL😋
   <br><br>
 <img src="THANK YOU!.gif" width="334" height="50"><br>
-<h4 align="center">THE AVENGERS | CS-1202</h4>
+<h4 align="center">NutriGuild | CS-1202</h4>
 </h3>